 Most of the items on this site I own at least one specimen of, in some cases more, and feel no need to hoard.
 Click here to see Jokari-related items that I am interested in finding and purchasing.

-A group of players in Bilbao, Basque Country recently held the only known organized Jokari Tournament since the 1970's.
+A group of players in Bilbao, Basque Country recently held the only known organized Jokari Tournaments since the 1970's.
 This makes their standings the de facto world Jokari ranking.

 See their rankings here.